 Mr. Gelerman holds a Master’s of Science degree in Electrical Engineering (MSEE), specializing in Wireless Communications and Broadcasting.

-Mynaric USATina Ghataore, President , Mynaric USA
+Mynaric USATina Ghataore, Chief Commercial Officer , Mynaric USA

 Tina is Mynaric’s Chief Commercial Officer, as well as the President of Mynaric USA.
 An aerospace industry veteran with 20 years’ experience in airborne and satellite communication and connectivity, Tina’s career has taken in senior roles at Yahsat, Panasonic Avionics, and The Boeing Company.